10 tips: how to skyrocket product sales via email marketing

 Of course, a business is going to say only positive things about what they’re offering, but when a real person outside of the business says those things, others will listen.
 Now the challenge is getting those real customers to leave reviews of your product.
 The best way to do this is through incentivizing them to reply because it gives them some sort of reward for their feedback.
 Setting up an email workflow to automatically send out a few days after your customer has received the product is ideal, because they’ve had enough time to use it and should still be excited enough about it to want to write their review.

 2. Optimize your messages with A/B testing

 Regardless of what the content of your message is, if it’s not being opened and read by recipients, it’s essentially useless.
 It’s a good idea to conduct A/B testing to determine the effectiveness of your subject lines, as well as your content to see what is generating the best responses in terms of engagement and conversion.
 It’s not practical to test each and every message you send out, but testing the most important and impactful ones is something that should be done.
-Ensure that all of your emails are properly written, by referencing the resources at State of Writing or seeking out the editing help from Boom Essays – because if your emails are filled with mistakes, that can dramatically skew the results you see.
+Ensure that all of your emails are properly written, by referencing the resources or seeking out the editing help – because if your emails are filled with mistakes, that can dramatically skew the results you see.